Header Banner

-How To: Share Your LAN Minecraft World with Your Linux-Savvy Friends
+How to Share Your LAN Minecraft World with Your Linux-Savvy Friends

 First off, I would like to say two things.
 One, this is not for beginners; if you don't feel that you understand this how-to at all, do not try it.
 Second, never ever install random software or change settings if you do not trust the source.